ammarlakho/Nim/README.md

 # Nim

-Using Reinforcement Learning to train an AI to play the game of Nim.
+Using Reinforcement Learning(Q-Learning) to train an AI to play the game of Nim.